Never looked like that in my day... did it?

 What you see at the head of this and the next few pages is a remarkable night shot of a 19th century housing estate in Harringay, north London that became known for visible reason as The Ladder.
 It is where I spent the formative years of my life from 1946 to 1964.
 I am the webmaster here, Richard Woods and I am writing this for others as well as myself.

 The others in particular are my daughters and their children - two generations removed from my life and times.
 They may read, they may not.
 If they do I hope they gain something of an insight into what life was like for a child and a teenager, for his parents and friends in the world that followed the horrors of world war.

 For my part getting it down has been helpful - as we age it seems our minds tend to track across our memories and doing it consciously has helped keep it in order.
 I have been surprised at how poor in parts my memory is.

 Thanks to a remarkable web site - Harringay On Line - I have been able to fill some gaps.
 More critically their willingness to allow me to raid their archives has provided a host of images without which my turgid prose would have clogged horribly.
 I am immensely grateful to Hugh and his team.
 I am even more grateful for what I find on their site and their regular 'ketchup' messages.
 Go see for yourselves HERE

 I am also grateful to others and I will credit them in due course.
-I have nicked pictures of course - only in thumbnail format and I shall give links to many useful resources at the end of these pages in short while.
+I have nicked pictures of course - only in thumbnail format and I shall give links to many useful resources at the end of these pages.
 SO, if you want to, START HERE or use the INDEX below right

-If you ever wonder about Harringay and Haringey here is good place to find the answer.
+If you ever wonder about Harringay and Haringey here is a good place to find the answer.